 Table 3: Placebo-Subtracted Reductions in Seated Trough Cuff Blood Pressure in Combination with Valsartan

 |Aliskiren, mg||Placebo mean change||Valsartan, mg|

-Table 5: Incidence of selected adverse events in ALTITUDE
+Table 5: Incidence of Selected Adverse Events During the Treatment Phase in ALTITUDE

 ††dizziness, dizziness postural, hypotension, orthostatic hypotension, presyncope, syncope